 Pension income tax is charged at 5% on amounts over €3.420 pa provided that the individual is neither Cypriot, nor has economic activity on the island.

-(Important: The information given does not constitute a legal advice and is subject to change according to the laws of Cyprus.)
+(Important: The information given does not constitute a legal advice and are subject to change according to the laws of Cyprus/EU.)

-For any further information or clarification please send an email to email@example.com or Call +357 26 952 348 or send us an inquiry
+For any further information or for any guidance for your property investment please send an email to firstname.lastname@example.org or Call +357 26 952 348 or send us an inquiry